mongodb/mongodbatlas-cloudformation-resources/cfn-resources/api-key/test/README.md

-# Auditing
+# api-key

 ## Impact
 The following components use this resource and are potentially impacted by any changes.
 They should also be validated to ensure the changes do not cause a regression.
- - Auditing L1 CDK constructor
+ - api-key L1 CDK constructor

 ## Prerequisites
 ### Resources needed to run the manual QA
 - Atlas Project
+- AWS Secret

 All resources are created as part of `cfn-testing-helper.sh`